-It is preferred that the parent/caretaker sign the application.
+NOTE: It is preferred that the parent/caretaker sign the application.
 If the parent/caretaker refuses to sign, it is recommended that the HS CM sign the application.

 - c.
 Verification of income. - F. A CPS-In client must need the service for one of the following reasons: - a.
-To enable the child to remain in the home while the parent pursues rehabilitation
+To enable the child to remain in the home while the parent pursues rehabilitation - b.
+To reduce the detrimental effects of abuse and neglect by providing the child with developmentally appropriate experiences in the areas of physical, social, emotional, cognitive, and language development.

-- b.
-To reduce the detrimental effects of abuse and neglect by providing the child with developmentally appropriate experiences in the areas of physical, social, emotional, cognitive, and language development. - G. The family will be responsible for the weekly client fee per child.
+- G. The family will be responsible for the weekly client fee per child.
 The fee is based on family size and the family's total gross income.
 If the family's income is above the maximum entrance amount (but under the exit amount), the fee is assessed at a dollar less than the maximum entrance amount.
-If the family's income is above the maximum exit income, the fee is assessed at a dollar less than the maximum exit income, the fee is assessed at a dollar less than the maximum exit amount.
+If the family's income is above the maximum exit income, the fee is assessed at a dollar less than the maximum exit amount.
 The family may also be responsible for the difference in what the SC Voucher system pays and what the child care provider charges. - H. The family must comply with the SC Voucher Program attendance policies. - I. The child is under the age of 13 (or the child is aged 13 -19 with Special Needs).